 Stokes replaces Holder at top of all-rounder rankings

-MANCHESTER, United Kingdom (AFP) — Ben Stokes' man-of-the-match performance against the West Indies has catapulted him to the top of the International Cricket Council's Test all-rounder rankings as well as a career-best third in the batting standings.
+MAN CHESTER, United Kingdom (AFP) — Ben Stokes's man-of-the-match performance against the West Indies has catapulted him to the top of the International Cricket Council's Test all-rounder rankings as well as a career-best third in the batting standings.

 Stokes was at the heart of England's series-levelling win against the West Indies at Old Trafford that ended on Monday, scoring 176 and 78 not out as well as taking three wickets.